 - Decreased awareness

-If you are already taking Suboxone or Xanax and may need to take them together, you should talk to your doctor so you can understand the risks and benefits and make a decision about whether or not to take these medications together.
+If you are already taking Suboxone for opioid use disorder or Xanax for anxiety and may need to take them together, you should talk to your doctor so you can understand the risks and benefits and make a decision about whether or not to take these medications together.